recallmenot/6zip_micro_compressor/README.md

 1. Use an image editing tool like pinta, paint.net or GIMP to turn your image into the right size (e.g. 32 x 32 pixels) and convert it to monochrome (black and white).
 We want a 1 bit per pixel image in the right size.
 Save it as a TIFF or BMP (lossless).
 2. Use imagemagick to convert the image to the pbm format `convert -monochrome image.tiff image.pbm`
-3. strip the remaining pbm header and compress using `./compressor --image`
+3. strip the remaining pbm header and compress using `./compressor --image --compress`
 4. convert the packed data to an array in a .h file `xxd -i image.[ext] > image.h`, where [ext] is one of the compressed extensions above

 The resulting .h file can be #included in your C / C++ project.